xoopscube/themes/README.md

 ### XCL Themes

+:construction: [WIP] A Branch starting with "xt-" includes :

+- theme (built on XCLayout or CSS frameworks)
+- css/js

-:construction: [WIP] Wiki Documentation !
+Wiki Documentation
 Please refer to XCL's documentation for instructions on installing modules, extensions and themes.